-- 2. Ben Jackson, author of the popular google forms game Kuolema in Spring Thing 2023, wrote LUNIUM, [378] a Twine game about amnesia, Victorian London, and escape room puzzles. - 3.
+- 1. Honk, [329] by Alex Harby, a fun circus parser game that won over people's hearts.
+Alex had previously released Vampire Ltd. - 2.
+Ben Jackson, author of the popular google forms game Kuolema in Spring Thing 2023, wrote LUNIUM, [378] a Twine game about amnesia, Victorian London, and escape room puzzles. - 3.
 Arthur DiBianca, longtime IFComp entrant with perenially popular pieces, released The Vambrace of Destiny, [195] a kind of MetroidVania involving spells. - 4.
-Felicity Banks, an author who first entered when I did in 2015 and who has authored numerous Choicescript games, returned to IFComp with B&B, [40] her most popular game yet. - 5.
-JJ Guest wrote To Sea in a Sieve, [323] a sequel to one of my top 10 all-time favorite games, To Hell in a Hamper.
+Felicity Banks, an author who first entered when I did in 2015 and who has authored numerous Choicescript games, returned to IFComp with B&B. [40] her most popular game vet. - 5.
+JJ Guest wrote To Sea in a Sieve, [323] a sequel to one of my top ten all-time favorite games, To Hell in a Hamper.
 [322] While this one was more difficult and a bit more serious, it was my personal favorite game of the competition in a very strong year. - 6.
 Victor Gijsbers, author of many notable games like De Baron, [277] Kerkerkruip, [280] and Turandot, [282] wrote Xanthippe's Last Night with Socrates, [283] a popular Ink game involving an attempt from a wife to get her husband to spend the night with her.